Git Fetch vs Git Pull: What Is the Difference?

 Common Mistakes to Avoid

 Fetching and pulling are simple commands, but misuse can lead to problems.
-Avoid these common mistakes:
+Being aware of these common mistakes helps you avoid them.

 Frequently Asked Questions